onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 related OS::Neutron::Port resources via a single resource in a master template.

-ResourceGroup may be used in ONAP to simplify the structure of a Heat template that creates multiple instances of the same VM type.
+OS::Heat::ResourceGroup may be used to simplify the structure of a Heat template that creates multiple instances of the same VM type.

 However, there are important caveats to be aware of:

-ResourceGroup does not deal with structured parameters (comma-delimited-list and json) as one might typically expect.
-In particular, when using a list-based parameter, where each list element corresponds to one instance of the ResourceGroup, it is not possible to use the intrinsic “loop variable” %index% in the ResourceGroup definition.
+OS::Heat::ResourceGroup does not deal with structured parameters (comma-delimited-list and json) as one might typically expect.
+In particular, when using a list-based parameter, where each list element corresponds to one instance of the ResourceGroup, it is not possible to use the intrinsic "loop variable" %index% in the OS::Heat::ResourceGroup definition.

-For instance, the following is **not** valid Heat for ResourceGroup:
+For instance, the following is **not** valid Heat for OS::Heat::ResourceGroup:

 .. code-block:: yaml